iotaledger/iota.py/docs/tutorials.rst

    :lineno-start: 5

 Copy your seed from `4.a Generate Address`_ onto line 6.
-The API will use your seed to generate addresses an look for corresponding transactions on the Tangle.
+The API will use your seed to generate addresses and look for corresponding transactions on the Tangle.

 .. literalinclude:: ../examples/tutorials/04c_get_acc_data.py
    :lines: 15-30